helenoid/swissknife/docs/phase1/cli_user_impact.md

 ### 10.3 Recommendations

-1. **Communicate Clearly & Early:** Inform users well in advance about the upcoming changes, benefits, potential breaking changes, and the migration path through release notes, blog posts, or documentation updates.
+1. **Communicate Clearly & Early:** Inform users well in advance about the upcoming changes, benefits, potential breaking changes, and the migration path (especially for API keys) through release notes, blog posts, or documentation updates.
 2. **Provide Migration Tools/Guides:** Create a dedicated Migration Guide.
-Develop a `swissknife config migrate` command if feasible to automate configuration updates.
+Develop a `swissknife config migrate` command if feasible to automate configuration updates, and ensure `apikey add` is user-friendly.
 3. **Prioritize Backward Compatibility (Where Sensible):** Maintain compatibility for the most common command syntaxes and arguments to minimize disruption for basic users.
 Use deprecation warnings before removal.
 4. **Offer Structured Output:** Emphasize the `--output json` flag as the stable interface for scripting to reduce future breakage.
 5. **Phased Rollout & Beta Program:** Use Alpha/Beta releases to gather feedback from advanced users and identify migration issues before GA.